 Industrial hemp in Brazil

-The Brazilian government regards hemp as a form of cannabis.
-As such, it’s illegal to grow it in the country, and there is no hemp industry here.
+Until recently, the Brazilian government regarded hemp as a form of cannabis.
+As such, it was illegal to grow it in the country, and there was no hemp industry.

 Good to know